• Skip to primary navigation

 What is a King Cake?

 King Cakes are a cross between a coffee cake and a French pastry.
 They are popular in New Orleans from January 6 through Fat Tuesday (the day before Ash Wednesday).
 During this time, it is a staple at parties and worksites.
-Most grocery stores or bakeries in New Orleans throughout the carnival season, King Cakes, are available for purchase.
+In most grocery stores or bakeries in New Orleans throughout the carnival season, King Cakes are available for purchase.
 However, they are easy to make at home with a little extra time.

 How do you make a King Cake?

-First, make a yeast dough and fill it with pecan praline, cinnamon sugar, cream cheese, or cream cheese and fruit.
+First, fill a yeast dough with pecan praline, cinnamon sugar, cream cheese, or cream cheese and fruit.
 Then, shape the dough into an oval or ring and bake it.
 Once the cake has cooled, ice it with a vanilla glaze.
 Finally, sprinkle purple, yellow, and green sanding sugars on the glaze to give the cake its distinguished look.

 In New Orleans, King Cakes are decorated with the colored sugars associated with Mardi Gras.
 The colors represent the following: